AdamSobieski/Narratology/Content/Automata.md

         where TEdge : IHasTarget<TState>, IMatcher<TInput> { }
 ```

-Here are some sketches of interfaces for transducers.
+Here are some interfaces for transducers.
 ```cs
 public interface ITransducer : IAutomaton
 {